mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 The **[!UICONTROL Push notification summary]** graph contains the data available for sent push notifications, such as:

-* **[!UICONTROL Opens]**: Number of times a message was opened in a delivery.
+* **[!UICONTROL Opens]**: Number of times your push notification was opened.

 * **[!UICONTROL Actions]**: Total number of actions on the push notification delivered, e.g. button click or dismissal.

-* **[!UICONTROL Bounces]**: Total of errors cumulated during delivery and automatic return processing in relation to the total number of sent messages.
+* **[!UICONTROL Bounces]**: Total of errors cumulated and automatic return processing in relation to the total number of sent messages.

 * **[!UICONTROL Delivered]**: Number of messages successfully sent, in relation to the total number of sent messages.

-* **[!UICONTROL Errors]**: Total number of errors that occurred during a delivery preventing it from being sent to profiles.
+* **[!UICONTROL Errors]**: Total number of errors that occurred preventing it from being sent to profiles.

 >[!NOTE]
 >
->The **[!UICONTROL Optimized vs non optimized]** and **[!UICONTROL Send time optimization]**  widgets are only available if the Send-Time Optimization option is activated for your delivery.
+>The **[!UICONTROL Optimized vs non optimized]** and **[!UICONTROL Send time optimization]**  widgets are only available if the Send-Time Optimization option is activated for your push notification.
 For more information on Send-Time Optimization, refer to [this page](../building-journeys/journeys-message.md#send-time-optimization).

 The **[!UICONTROL Optimized vs non optimized]** graph details the main information relative to your message whether they are optimized or not:

 * **[!UICONTROL Delivered]**: Number of messages successfully sent, in relation to the total number of sent messages.

-* **[!UICONTROL Opens]**: Number of times the delivery was opened in a delivery.
+* **[!UICONTROL Opens]**: Number of times your push notification was opened.

 * **[!UICONTROL Actions]**: Total number of actions on the push notification delivered, e.g. button click or dismissal.

-The **[!UICONTROL Send time optimization]** details the success of your delivery depending on the sending method: optimized or normal.
+The **[!UICONTROL Send time optimization]** details the success of your push notification depending on the sending method: optimized or normal.

 * **[!UICONTROL Delivered]**: Number of messages successfully sent, in relation to the total number of sent messages.

-* **[!UICONTROL Bounces]**: Total of errors cumulated during delivery and automatic return processing in relation to the total number of sent messages.
+* **[!UICONTROL Bounces]**: Total of errors cumulated during the sending process and automatic return processing in relation to the total number of sent messages.

-The **[!UICONTROL Error Reasons]** graphs and table allow you to see which error occurred during your delivery.
+The **[!UICONTROL Error Reasons]** graphs and table allow you to see which error occurred.

 The **[!UICONTROL Excluded reasons]** graphs and table display the different reasons that prevented user profiles, excluded from the targeted profiles, from receiving the message.

-The **[!UICONTROL Breakdown by platform]** graph and table detail the success of your push notification depending on your recipient's operating system.
+The **[!UICONTROL Breakdown by platform]** graph and table detail the success of your push notification depending on your profile's operating system.
 +++

 ## SMS tab {#sms-global}